wdi-sg/activerecord-intro/readme.md

 # goodbye kanye you're gone forever
 ```

-> This is exciting stuff by the way, imagine, while we do these things, that our artists model is instead a post on facebook, or a comment on facebook.
-So the next time you comment on someone's facebook page you have an idea now of whats happening on the database layer.
+> This is exciting stuff by the way, imagine, while we do these things, that our artists model is instead a post on Facebook, or a comment on Facebook.
+So the next time you comment on someone's Facebook page you have an idea now of whats happening on the database layer.
 Maybe not the whole picture, but you have an idea.
 We're going to build on that idea in the coming week and half, and thats really exciting.

 ### Methods - Tunr (You Do (In Pry!) - 15 / 90)